RateCity.com.au

 Under a comprehensive home insurance policy, damage caused by a contractor should be covered, though you should always check with the insurer to be certain.

 If you’ve hired builders or other tradespeople to take care of your renovation project, these workers should be covered by their own insurance policy, sometimes called builder’s insurance or tradie’s insurance.
+This is often a legal requirement for projects over a certain budget, which varies in different states and territories.
 The builder’s insurance covers financial expenses resulting from any damage caused to your home while renovating.

 Before hiring builders for a renovation project, it may be worth asking about their insurance, including what’s covered and what’s excluded.

-Keep in mind that if the builder isn’t able to complete the renovation work on your home, such as if they’ve gone missing, died, become insolvent or lost their licence, you may be covered under your state or territory’s home warranty insurance - check with your state or territory government to learn more.
+Keep in mind that if a builder can’t complete the renovation work on your home, such as if they become insolvent or lose their licence, you may be covered under your state or territory’s home warranty insurance - check with your state or territory government to learn more.

 Do you need insurance for smaller renovation projects?

-Minor renovation projects may be covered under your standard home insurance policy.
+Minor renovation projects may already be covered under your standard home insurance policy.

 Small modifications like fixing a bathroom or changing the partition wall do not significantly alter your home's structure, so these works are sometimes covered under a standard home insurance policy.